drivemins/drivemins.github.io/README.md

 ## Features

 - **Wide Selection of Games**: Explore a diverse range of games including puzzles, strategy games, and arcade classics.
-- **Safe for School**: All games are vetted to ensure they are appropriate for school environments.
 - **No Downloads Required**: Play directly from your browser without needing to install any software.
 - **Regular Updates**: Our library is constantly updated with new games and features.